 The French press, cafetiere, or press pot are just a handful of the terms used around the world to describe plunger coffee.
 Plungers are recognized globally and have a long, rich history dating back to the mid-1800s.
 Even today, the plunger’s origins remain a bit of a mystery.
-It seems both the French and Italians have staked their claim as inventing this brilliant coffee making contraption.
+It seems both the French and Italians have staked their claim on inventing this brilliant coffee-making contraption.

 Let’s explore the coffee plunger in more detail to find out what all the fuss is about.

 Before we get into the detail about how it works and tips to make the best brew, let’s explore the plunger itself.
 Plungers are pretty simple to use because they are comprised of just two parts – the beaker and the piston.
 Our best coffee plungers can be found here.

 The beaker is usually made of glass or plastic and looks similar to that of a science beaker.
 The difference is that it comes equipped with a metal or plastic handle on the beaker’s side to make pouring the coffee easy.

 The plunger pump or ‘piston’ is used to separate the coffee grounds from the boiling water.
 When the piston is pressed down, the mesh strains the water, leaving the ground coffee beans at the beaker’s bottom.

 A step-by-step guide to brewing plunger coffee

 Before you start making your brew, it is important to clean out your plunger beaker and piston to remove any old coffee residue.
 A clean plunger will create a smoother taste by removing any bitter taste from your previous brews.